Logarithmic Prismatic Cohomology I: Comparison with AOmega

 \begin{rem} As the mod $p$ fiber of a semistable formal scheme is of Cartier type, $q\Omega_{(X, M_X)/ (A_{\Inf}, \cO_C^\flat \setminus\{0\})}$ is isomorphic to the $(p, \mu)$-completed base change of $\Prism_{(X, M_X)/ (A_{\Inf}, \cO_C^\flat \setminus\{0\})}$ along $\phi_{A_{\Inf}}$ by Theorem \ref{log q-crystalline vs log prismatic} and base change. \end{rem}

-\begin{proof} We shall construct a functorial isomorphism locally, and we use (a slight modification of) the notation of \cite{CK}, especially 5.17.
+\begin{proof} We shall construct an isomorphism \'etale locally that is functorial (at least) with respect to \'etale maps, and we use (a slight modification of) the notation of \cite{CK}, especially 5.17.
 Fix a compatible system of rational powers of $p$ in $\cO_C$ as in \cite{CK}*{1.5}.

 We assume that $X=\Spf (R)$ is affine nonempty, that any intersection of irreducible components of $\Spec (R\otimes_{\cO_C}k)$ is nonempty and irreducible, and we have \begin{itemize} \item $R_{\Sigma}^{\square}=\cO_C\langle \bZ^{\Sigma} \rangle$ for a finite set $\Sigma$ of units of $R$, \item a nonempty finite set $\Lambda$ and, for each $\lambda\in \Lambda$,